tcqx/tcqx-toolsV2/README.md

 </h1>

 <p align="center">
-  tcqx-toolsV2 is a multifunction tool dedicated to pentesting, OSINT and utilities.
-  The project is open source and designed to centralize multiple security and information-gathering features into a single configurable platform.
+  tcqx-toolsV2 is a multifunction automation tool dedicated to pentesting, OSINT and utilities.
+The project is open source and designed to centralize multiple security, reconnaissance and information-gathering features into a single configurable platform.
 </p>

 <p align="center">